 My formal education is in the form of a bachelor’s degree in ATEC from The University Of Texas at Dallas, where I took just enough programming classes (six) to realize that the fun I had writing code since high-school was about the extent of my desire to create code.
 I still like coding from time to time, but mostly to aid in quality processes and testing upstream to as a proactive measure at work, or as a personal challenge.
 I believe it is critically important for everyone on a software delivery team to be able to read and understand code logic, even if they cannot write it themselves (though that sure does allow you to bring more value to a team).

 With my formal testing experience beginning around 2005.
-I have worked in the entertainment, security, financial and technology industries in my career thus far, with ad-hoc testing in other fields of study.
+I have worked in the entertainment, security, financial and technology industries in my career thus far, with consultation and coaching work in other fields of study.
 I am an avid believer in the Improvement Continuum, which basically says, in a nutshell, ‘one can never unintentionally plateau in learning’.
-I believe that the pursuit of this learning, which has intellectual humility at its heart, is key to continually getting better at the skill-craft of testing, so that we can move the testing community out of its infancy.
+I believe that the pursuit of this learning, which has intellectual humility at its heart, is key to continually getting better at one’s skill-craft – we must move the programming, testing and agile communities out of their infancy.

-An aside: At the beginning of my testing career as a tester, I saw myself as a ‘product gatekeeper’ of sorts.
-This provided me a false sense of entitlement as I felt it was my responsibility to make the final go/no-go call for a release (I wrote an article about this to go deeper: My Testing Journey).
+An aside: At the beginning of my career, I saw myself as a ‘product gatekeeper’ of sorts.
+This provided me a false sense of entitlement since I felt it was my responsibility to make the final go/no-go call for a release (I wrote an article about this to go deeper: My Testing Journey).
 This was mainly a product of working in an environment of under five people, where we all wore multiple hats, but as I matured in my understanding of what it meant to be a tester, I realized that I was missing the mark.
 I’ve been through the muck and mire, but have been blessed to have strong mentors along the way that aided in my growth as a tester.
-I had to realize that learning was the key to my continued growth as a tester, the first step involving becoming humble enough to realize that I did not have things figured out – I had to assume there were flaws with my thinking.
-It has been my experience, that the best learning comes from working with people you respect so that you can let your guard down and become a better listener.
+I had to realize that learning was the key to my continued growth, the first step involving becoming humble enough to realize that I did not have things figured out – I had to assume there were flaws with my thinking.
+It has been my experience, that the best learning comes from working with people you respect so that you can let your guard down to become a better version of yourself.

 On a lighter note

-Now yes, I have a life outside of testing.
+Now yes, of course I have a life outside of testing.
 I have a wife and three children, two boys and a girl.
 I live to spend time with them.
 If someone came to me today and said, “I’ll pay you to stay home with your family all the time,” then I’d do it in a heartbeat.
-My parents still live in the Dallas area, and you can thank them for this blog, as they are the ones mainly responsible for me arriving at this point in life.
-They were the strong moral foundation I had growing up that kept me centered in Christ.
+My parents still live in the Dallas area, and they were the strong moral foundation I had growing up that kept me centered.
 I also have an older brother who was my role model growing up.
 He always looked out for my best interests, even when he had much better things to worry about.
 As a younger brother by five years, I annoyed him plenty more than my fair share, but he took it in stride and loved me through it.
 I do not have much memory of my early childhood, but I vividly remember one time when in the middle of an argument with me, he turned to the side and firmly planted his forehead into the wall next to us.
 This was unlike him, as he never lashed out of showed anger; however, this was a way of getting his frustration out on an inanimate object instead of giving me the pummeling I deserved.
 He took a sizable chunk out of the sheetrock, at which point both of us looked at each other and whatever we’d be arguing about didn’t seem to matter at all.
 We knew instantly that he’d be in big trouble for that, but I still do not remember receiving any trickle-down anger or collateral damage or backlash that I definitely deserved for driving him to such an extreme.
-Every now and then we’ll run across the old audio cassette tapes in storage from the early 80s and pop them in the player.
-You can hear me making unintelligible noises, typical of a second child, and my older brother Dustin saying, “My little buddy, my little buddy,” talking to me in a loving voice, which remained the foundation for the tone of our friendship as brothers as we grew.
-I miss my brother, a lot these days, especially since we live on opposite sides of the country, but we do our best to get our families to meet up every now and then and have good times making more memories.
+Every now and then we’ll run across the old audio cassette tapes in storage from the early 1980’s and pop them in the player.
+You can hear me making unintelligible noises, typical of a second child, and my older brother Dustin saying, “My little buddy, my little buddy,” talking to me in a loving voice.
+This remained the foundation for the tone of our friendship as we grew.
+I miss my brother, a lot these days, especially since we live fairly far apart now, but we do our best to get our families to meet up every now and then to make new memories.

 Rapid fire: i am a former Eagle Scout.
-I am a Troop Master for a Trail Life USA troop that I founded in 2014 at my church, where I also serve as a deacon and play guitar in the Sunday-morning worship team.
-I use to write programs for TI-calculators in the 90s, when I was in high-school, and hey look, a few of the programs are still around.
+I am a Troop Master for a Trail Life USA troop that I founded in 2014.
+I play guitar.
+I use to write programs for TI-calculators in the 90s, when I was in high-school, and hey look – a few of the programs are still around.
 I enjoy all kinds of music, from Bob Schneider and needtobreathe to fantastic female vocalists like Alizée and Taylor Swift (no shame).
 I have a soft-spot in my heart for the Indian culture, everything from their cuisine to their cinema, but really it’s their people that have made me feel most loved.
-While, I could stay up all night eating the spiciest Vada Pav and watching cheesy Bollywood movies, it is through strong personal relationships with some fantastic Indians that I have come to love the culture.
+While, I could stay up all night eating the spiciest Vada Pav and watching cheesy Bollywood movies, it is through strong personal relationships with some fantastic engineers and leaders that I have come to love the culture.
 One day I will get to go to India, but that’s another story.
-Other loves include gaming, road-trips, rock-climbing, camping, hiking, exploring, driving without a destination in mind, having deep discussions with total strangers, and when he is having a “good day”, time with my old dog, Pete.
+Other loves include gaming, road-trips, rock-climbing, camping, hiking, exploring, driving without a destination in mind, having deep discussions with total strangers, and time with my two dogs, Daisy and Duke.